-Joe Biden predicts Democratic convention delay until August
+Democrats delay nominating convention until week of Aug.
+17

 Former Vice President Joe Biden, a Democratic presidential candidate, speaks about the coronavirus on Thursday, March 12, 2020, in Wilmington, Del.
 (AP Photo/Matt Rourke)

-"I doubt whether the Democratic convention is going to be able to be held in early July, mid-July.
-I think it's going to have move into August. … You just have to be prepared for the alternative, and the alternative — we don't know what it's going to be."
-Those comments are the furthest Biden has gone in predicting a delay for the convention, which would mark the start of the general election campaign.
+Biden on Wednesday night told NBC late-night commedian Jimmy Fallon that he doubted "whether the Democratic convention is going to be able to be held" on its original July 13-16 schedule in Milwaukee.

+"I think it's going to have move into August," Biden said.
+"You just have to be prepared for the alternative, and the alternative — we don't know what it's going to be."

+Those comments are the furthest Biden had gone in predicting a delay for the convention, which would mark the start of the general election campaign.
 The coronavirus pandemic is forcing Democrats and Republicans to take a close look at whether they'll be able to move forward as planned with their summer conventions.
-Democrats are scheduled to convene July 13-16 in Milwaukee.
 Republicans plan to gather Aug.
 24-27 in Charlotte, North Carolina.

 In an interview earlier this week with MSNBC, Biden said it's "hard to envision" a normal convention on that schedule.
 But the former vice president also noted on "The 11th Hour with Brian Williams" that Democrats "have more time" to figure things out as party officials consider contingencies that could range from an outright delay to making parts of the proceedings virtual so that not as many people attend.

-Note: This story has been corrected to show Biden spoke to NBC’s Jimmy Fallon, not ABC’s Jimmy Kimmel.